Howard Atwood Kelly

 Howard Atwood Kelly (February 20, 1858 – January 12, 1943) was an American gynecologist.
-He obtained his B.A. degree and M.D. degree from the University of Pennsylvania.
 He, William Osler, William Halsted, and William Welch together are known as the "Big Four", the founding professors at the Johns Hopkins Hospital in Baltimore, Maryland.
 He is credited with establishing gynecology as a specialty by developing new surgical approaches to gynecological diseases and pathological research.
 He also developed several medical innovations, including the improved cystoscope, Kelly's clamp, Kelly's speculum, and Kelly's forceps.
 Because Kelly was a famous prohibitionist and Fundamentalist Christian, many of his contemporaries expressed skepticism towards his medical professionalism.

 Early life and education

 Howard Kelly was born in Camden, New Jersey, in 1858; his parents were Henry Kuhl Kelly and Louisa Warner (Hard) Kelly.
 His family had a history in politics (Kelly's father's great grandfather, Michael Hillegas, was the first Treasurer of the United States), business, real estate and civil service.
 He was raised with strong religious influence from his parents, especially his mother.
 During the Civil War, Kelly and his mother lived in Chester while his father served in the war; Kelly spent his free time observing nature and studying the Bible with his mother.
 In the fall of 1867, Kelly entered the Faires Classical Institute.
 There, he developed an interest in languages, biology, natural science, and botany.
 In 1873 he started his undergraduate education at the University of Pennsylvania.
 During his college years, he was the president of the Franklin Scientific Society.
 At the age of 17, he became a member of the Philadelphia Academy of Natural Sciences.
 He received his B.A. degree in 1877.